saiminh/floter.ink/_work/monterproject.md

 # themonsterproject.org

-Kids draw monsters, then artists from all over the world recreate them in their own styles.
+Kids draw monsters, then artists from all over the world re-create them in their own styles.